fluffy/warp-draft/draft-lcurley-moq-transport.md

 The encoder determines how to behave during congestion by assigning each object a numeric send order.
 The send order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
 Note that the contents within each object are still delivered in order; this send order only applies to the ordering between objects.

 A sender MUST send each object over a dedicated QUIC stream.
-The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in send order.
+The QUIC library should support prioritization ({{stream-prioritization}}) such that streams are transmitted in send order.

 A receiver MUST NOT assume that objects will be received in send order for a number of reasons: